mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 Note that the Docker E2E test environment produces a production build.
 This means that rebuilds will be slower when compared to the dev environment, but it allows Playwright tests to be executed in an environment that is more accurate to what end-users will experience, giving more value and reliability to E2E test results.

 Also note that database data is not persisted by default for the Docker E2E test environment so that Playwright can start with a consistent, clean slate to test off of.
-If you need to persist data, shut down the test environment if it is running, open your project's `docker-compose.e2e.yml` file and uncomment the necessary database volume-related lines.
+If you need to persist data, shut down the test environment if it is running, open your project's `docker-compose.e2e.yml` file, and uncomment the necessary database volume-related lines.
 The database data will be persisted in these volumes the next time you start the test environment.

 ## Docker Basics